Tarrant County District Attorney

 What to Expect as a Victim or Witness

-Timely Communication: Prosecutors and advocates work to keep you informed about settings, plea discussions, and trial schedules.
+Case Communication: Prosecutors and advocates may provide updates about settings, plea discussions, and trial schedules.

-Safety Planning: When protective orders or no-contact conditions are available, staff will explain eligibility and logistics.
+Safety Planning: When protective orders or no-contact conditions are available, staff can explain the general process and requirements.

 Check the schedule at This Week’s Trials

-Tarrant County’s justice system includes a network of district courts, county courts, magistrate courts, juvenile courts, and justice of the peace courts.
-The DA’s office appears in felony and misdemeanor courts to prosecute offenses, works with juvenile courts in youth matters, and collaborates with civil courts on mental-health and protective-order proceedings.
-The office also interfaces with the Sheriff, Constables, police departments, and the Medical Examiner in investigations that require specialized expertise.
+Tarrant County’s justice system includes district courts, county courts, magistrate courts, juvenile courts, and justice of the peace courts.
+The DA’s office prosecutes felony and misdemeanor offenses, works with juvenile courts in youth matters, and participates in civil matters such as mental-health commitments and protective-order proceedings.
+The office also works with the Sheriff, Constables, police departments, and the Medical Examiner when investigations require coordination.

-The DA’s legal counsel function assists county officials with policy implementation, contract review, and compliance, ensuring that public business is conducted within the law and that litigation risks are managed responsibly.
+The DA’s legal counsel function also assists county officials with policy implementation, contract review, and legal compliance.

-Transparency is a pillar of public trust.
-The DA’s site provides routes for media professionals and residents to request information permitted by law.
-Journalists can find the media line for time-sensitive inquiries.
-Members of the public seeking records under the Texas Public Information Act can use the county’s page that explains how to submit a request, what to expect, and the statutory timelines that apply.
+The DA’s office provides routes for media professionals and residents to request information that may be released under Texas law.
+Journalists can use the media line for time-sensitive inquiries.
+Members of the public seeking records under the Texas Public Information Act can use the county’s page explaining how to submit a request and what timelines apply.

-Media professionals can route inquiries via the DA’s DA OFFICE DIRECTORY
+Media professionals can route inquiries via the DA’s Office Directory

 Residents can learn how to request records under the Public Information Act